 - Residential customers: Cogeco uses a cable modem technology that works with a DHCP server.
 The server assigns residential clients a dynamic IPv4 and IPv6 address that changes periodically.
 Cogeco also supports the allocation of multiple IPv6 addresses through a process called Prefix Delegation.

-- Business customers: Business clients can obtain a permanent IPv4 address or a permanent block of IPv6 addresses (through Prefix Delegation) depending on their package.
+- Business customers: Business clients can obtain a permanent IPv4 address (Static IP) or a permanent block of IPv6 addresses (through Prefix Delegation) depending on their package.